 National Pregnancy in Diabetes (NPID) audit

-- NPID audit national and regional reports (2016) were published in October 2017.
+- NPID audit national and service level reports 2018 were published in October 2019.

 - NPID audit is a continuous data collection.
 The next data submission deadline is early 2018.

 The National Cardiovascular Intelligence Network (NCVIN) provides a range of diabetes data, tools and information to support improvement activity.